 Since joining NPL's Biometrology group in 2010 his primary research focus has been the development of optical microscopy systems and related techniques for quantitative imaging of biological systems from peptides and proteins to cells and tissues.
 He works with a multidisciplinary team of scientists to apply these techniques to a range of measurement challenges in the life sciences and beyond.

 - Visualisation and quantitative imaging of biological systems

-- Super-resolution structured illumination microscopy (SIM), light sheet microscopy, light field / plenoptic imaging, automated microscopy
+- Super-resolution structured illumination microscopy (SIM), light sheet microscopy, computational microscopy (light field and ptychographic techniques)

 - Imaging of live cells and dynamic systems

 - Optical mesoscopy, machine learning and computational microscopy enable high information content diagnostic imaging of blood films, Shaw, M. et al., J. Pathol.
 255, 62-71, 2021